 1: Introduction: narrating stories in Art; theories and approaches

-5: Myth in the public sphere in Rome: triumph and connoisseurship
+5: Myth in the public sphere in Rome: triumph, power and connoisseurship + seminar

 1: Revision: approaching seen picture gobbets.